burcakotlu/GLANET/docs/source/tutorial.rst

 It creates an output folder with the specified Job Name.
 Results will be collected under this folder.
 Job Name must be specified as the parameter.
-If you do not set anything, default option is :option:`-f NoName`.
+If you do not set anything, default option is :option:`-j NoName`.

 -l
 ^^